-Welcome to the website of Grace Tremayne the crime fiction author.
+Welcome to the website of Grace Tremayne, crime fiction author.
 Please return frequently to read about my writing, both completed and in preparation.
-If there is anything that you would like to ask me then please feel free to email me at:
+If there is anything you would like to ask me then please feel free to email me at:

-My passion is to write stories that my readers can solve if they pick up all the clues and avoid the red herrings.
-I will not hide the vital clue to prevent readers from solving the crimes for themselves, but instead have to wait for the final explanation by Sven Ffolkes, my Norwegian detective with a detailed understanding of the British way.
-Of course I will provide a full explanation just in case a reader did miss that vital clue.
+My passion is to write stories that my readers can solve if they pick up all the clues and are not distracted by the false trails put there to provide a challenge.
+I will not hide the vital clue to prevent you from solving the crimes for yourself, but you will have to use you brainpower to separate the facts from the red herrings.

-Cornwall on the Rocks (2005) introduces Sven Ffolkes, a Norwegian policeman with an acute grasp of the British way.
+Cornwall on the Rocks (2005) introduces Sven Ffolkes.
 A woman is found dead on the rocks after a night of drunken revelry in a converted lighthouse.
 Sven uncovers a web of intricate relationships as he seeks to unravel the events of the previous night.
 Using his close-knit team of Cornish detectives, he discovers secrets and seething resentments in a series of encounters where observation is key.
 Suspects include:

 - the beautiful Kyomi who has a tragedy in her past;